atomton/ATMHud/README.md

 -- Marcel <development@atomcraft.de>

+**** Modifications, David Hoerl 2011-2013:

-EDIT: I needed one too, but needed ARC, so this is now ARCified.
-Other.
-My Changes:
+I needed one too, but needed ARC.
+My changes:
 - ARCified
 - more properties exposed
-- sound can be disabled
+- sound can be compiled out of the framework if you aren't using it (does anyone?)
+Reduces number of required libraries.
+- converted to build error/warning free on iOS7 (required constant changes, many changes to UIKit extensions to NSString

+***** Below is original README ******

 Requirements